giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 Find and select the role or cluster role to assign within the list on the left hand side.
 Select the role that defines the permissions you want to grant.

 For example, the `cluster-admin` ClusterRole, when assigned here, will grant all permissions within this organization's namespace.
-The `read-all` ClusterRole instead gives read-only access to all resources in this namespace.
+The `read-all` ClusterRole instead gives read-only access to most resources in this namespace.

 ### 2. Double-check permissions